kpoland-oncore/OncoreCHHS/DEVELOPER.md

 ```
 git commit
 ```
 This launches your editor of choice to record a commit comment.

-Include the Pivitol Tracker #ITEMNUMBER to automatically add a comment to the story.
+Include the Pivotal Tracker #ITEMNUMBER inside [] to automatically add a comment to the story.
+This adds a comment to the story/chore and will automatically start the story/chore if not already started.
-Example: 'implement #119506207'
+Example: '[#119506207]'
+Example more than one ITEMNUMBER: '[#119506207 #119504595]'

+Use words like "fixed", "completed", or "finished" in the []s to automatically finish the story/feature or accept the chore in Pivotal.
+Example: '[fixed #119506207] fix junits for module'

 Or provide the comment on the command line with "-m"
 ```